Luke's Lobster, Leckerbaer to open at Shaw House

 The cookies (smakager in Danish, $2.80 each) and cakes (which start at $7 each) are made with Danish butter and jazzed up with elements such as meringue, jam and icing.

-Luke's Lobster, whose Japan branches are a must-go for visitors to the country, will open here next month - once it gets the green light to start renovations.
+Luke's Lobster, a must-have for visitors to its Japan branches, will open next month - once it gets the green light to start renovations.
 Prices are not fixed yet, but Mr Vijay says they will remain "affordable for the quality".

-Both outlets can seat about 30 diners, with numbers reduced to 15 to 20 seats because of safe distancing measures.
+Both outlets can seat 30 diners, with numbers reduced to 15 to 20 seats because of safe-distancing measures.

 There are plans to expand both brands around South-east Asia, and yet another brand is in the works, to be revealed later this year.